Non-stabilizerness and entanglement from cat-state injection: Results

 It is fairly easy to check that $\left| CS \right> \equiv \left| \mathrm{cat}_2^{*} \right>,$ which is to say that $\left| CS \right>$ can be obtained from $\left| \mathrm{cat}_3 \right>$ simply by measuring one of its qubits in the appropriate basis.
 This observation will be relevant in Sec.~\ref{subsec: Results - constructing the cat gadget} when we construct the cat gadgets.

-In the description above we obtained the new cat state by postselecting on a $+1$ outcome of the $Y$ measurement.
-It is easy to check that a $-1$ outcome also results in the desired new cat state, if we apply a $Z^{\otimes m}$ correction on the unmeasured qubits:
+In the description above we obtained the star cat state by postselecting on a $+1$ outcome of the $Y$ measurement.
+It is easy to check that a $-1$ outcome also results in the desired star cat state, if we apply a $Z^{\otimes m}$ correction on the unmeasured qubits:

-Before proceeding, a small note on terminology.
-From now on, we use the term ``\textit{original} cat states'' to refer to the states specified in Eq.~\eqref{eq: definition of cat states}, and either ``\textit{new} cat states'' or simply ``cat states'' to refer to the new family, defined via Eq.~\eqref{eq: new family of cat states}.
+Before proceeding, a small note on terminology is in order.
+From now on, we use the term ``\textit{original} cat states'' to refer to the states specified in Eq.~\eqref{eq: definition of cat states}, and either ``\textit{star} cat states'' or simply ``cat states'' to refer to the family defined via Eq.~\eqref{eq: new family of cat states}.

-Whilst recognizing that the new family of cat states can be obtained from the original one simply via a stabilizer measurement will be useful in the ensuing discussion, explicit expressions of $\left| \mathrm{cat}_m^{*} \right>$ can also be provided so that:
+Whilst recognizing that the family of star cat states can be obtained from the original one simply via a stabilizer measurement will be useful in the ensuing discussion, explicit expressions of $\left| \mathrm{cat}_m^{*} \right>$ can also be provided so that: